Back to California

 Plain English Breakdown

-The official source material does not provide specific details on how businesses will determine if a commercial business purpose exists.
+The bill summary and digest do not provide specific details on how businesses will decide what constitutes a 'commercial business purpose'.

-The bill changes privacy laws by allowing businesses to intercept communications for certain business purposes and clarifies the use of pen registers and trap and trace devices without breaking the law.
+The bill changes privacy laws by allowing businesses to intercept communications for certain business purposes and clarifies the use of pen registers and trap and trace devices.

 What This Bill Does